Adjunct Assistant Professor

 For more information on my mercury research, please see: http://www.stonybrook.edu/commcms/gelfond/projects/research.html

-Karimi, R., Fisher, N.S., Meliker, J.R.
+Karimi, R. Fisher, N.S., Meliker, J.R.
+2014.
 Mercury-nutrient signatures in seafood and in the blood of avid seafood consumers.
-Submitted, Science of the Total Environment.
+Special Issue “Mercury Biogeochemical Cycling and Processes: Implications for human and ecosystem health”, Science of the Total Environment496:636-643, Link.